Since 1979 more than 125,000 animals have been treated by Wildlife Rescue.

 When set up properly, hummingbird feeders can have a positive impact on hummingbird populations.
 This post will answer some common hummingbird feeder questions and teach you best practices when feeding hummingbirds.

 What is the best food for hummingbirds?

 A simple mixture of refined, white table sugar dissolved in hot water is sufficient.
-The standard mixture is ¼ cup sugar to 1 cup water during the summer, but 1/3 cup sugar to 1 cup water can help birds in the winter get the calories they require.
+The standard mixture is ¼ cup sugar to 1 cup water.

 Make sure the mixture cools to room temperature before you “serve” it to your avian clients.
 If you have refrigerated a large batch of sugar water, allow warming to room temperature before serving.

 Avoid staining the sugar water with red food colouring.
 Hummingbirds are attracted by the red colours of the feeder itself, not the nectar inside.

 How do I keep hummingbird feeders safe and clean for birds?

 Since sugar can ferment, it is important to replace hummingbird feeders once every day or every other day and give the feeder a thorough clean.
 In the summer, clean feeders every day if temperatures exceed 32 degrees or higher and every 2-3 days in cooler temperatures.
 Never let a feeder sit out for more than three days.